pjd8296/PC_Processing/README.md

 ![newplot (10)](https://github.com/pjd8296/PC_Processing/assets/61617528/dc187251-0a84-4bc7-8332-2641628dc956)

 ## Weak points
 * In my view, the algorithm for re-aligning the point cloud is not robust.
 I am calculating the normal from a single point, but having an average of the normals from all the points in the plane would have made the algorithm more robust.
+Also, while testing, I found that the code was failing in the cases where rotation transformation was applied to all three axes.
+I need to dig deeper to resolve this issue.
 * The quality of mesh reconstruction is not up to the mark.
 It contains a lot of noise.
 I need to investigate it thoroughly for smoother surface reconstruction.